sabrinadowla14/creed-frontend-dev-test/README.md

   cd to podcasts folder
 - generate a component called view-all-podcasts
 - ng g c view-podcasts
-- ng g c view-all-podcasts
+- ng g c view-all-podcasts.

+I have created a lazy loading module called podcasts.

 How to Run: